hl105/codepath-ios-101/README.md

 - `URLSession` library to fetch data
 - Deserialization: transforming bytes from network to type.
 We can use JSON response as a regular dictionary.
 - must execute code that modifies UI on main thread.
 API calls can be done on background thread.
+- Think of the main thread as the person in charge of painting pictures (the user interface).
+Meanwhile, a helper goes off to do some chore (fetch data) in the background.
+When the helper finishes, they hand the results back to the painter, who is the only one allowed to paint on the canvas (the screen).
+DispatchQueue.main.async is like tapping the painter on the shoulder and saying, “Hey, here are the new colors; paint them now!”